Discover more from Alex Ewerlöf Notes

 Time Based

-Time-based service level indicators show the percentage of time that the system was behaving good.
+Time-based service level indicators measure the percentage of time that the system was behaving good.

 The focus is on the time period where the system was behaving correctly.